Kings Perth Office Tower

 We can assist with your bail applications.
 Click here to book a free initial consultation.
 We provide clear and informative legal advice, forceful representation and our fees are highly competitive.

 Your right to bail

-Once you are arrested for an offence, Police must as soon as practicable make a decision to either charge you or release you without charge.
-If you are charged with a minor criminal or traffic offence which does not carry any real risk of imprisonment, you are unlikely to be placed on bail.
-Instead, Police will either send you a Court Hearing Notice or serve you with a Summons advising you of the time and place of the first court hearing of the charge.
-If you receive a Court Hearing Notice, attendance at court is optional, rather than attending court you can complete the written plea form and post or email the form to the court.
-Police must serve you with a summons in person.
-If you receive a summons, attendance at court is mandatory, if you fail to attend the court hearing an arrest warrant will be issued.
+If you are arrested for an offence, Police must as soon as practicable make a decision to either charge you or release you without charge.
+If you are charged with a minor criminal or traffic offence which does not carry any real risk of imprisonment, you are unlikely to be placed on bail..
+If you receive a summons instead of bail, attendance at court is mandatory, if you fail to attend the court hearing an arrest warrant will be issued.